 Then, on the other hand, if you would take a NCBTMB certified Thai Massage course in Thailand with for instance the TMC School in Chiang Mai, but you live and work in Germany, NCBTMB course approval or Thai Ministry of Education accreditation would not bring you anything because it has no professional or legal value in Germany.

 And what about Lineage?
 Well, we often see that bodywork practitioners or trainers mention the schools or masters they trained with themselves to give more value or recognition to their own work.
 In fact, they lean or hop on the reputation of their teachers or schools.

 That’s not necessarily wrong or insincere, because it gives clients or students a reference point.
 However, one should always check “how long, how intense and what” a certain practitioner or instructor has studied with a certain school or so-called master.
 Too often that is a thing not explicitly told on the provider’s website and it’s not uncommon that their training had been rather “light.”

-Anyway, it’s certainly a bodywork jungle out there, yet to my opinion the accreditation, certification and lineage business hasn’t shed any clarifying light under the canopy.
-Perhaps even… quite the opposite.
+Anyway, it’s certainly a massage and bodywork jungle out there, yet to my opinion the accreditation, certification and lineage business hasn’t shed any clarifying light under the canopy.
+Perhaps even quite the opposite.